 What is therapy?
 Therapy, also known as psychotherapy or "talk therapy," is a treatment approach to help people with a wide variety of mental, emotional, psychiatric, and relationship difficulties.
 These issues and concerns are also known as "presenting problems."
 The purpose of therapy is to help alleviate or eliminate uncomfortable symptoms, so individuals, couples, and families can lead happy, healthy, and meaningful lives.

 What is a Marriage and Family Therapist (MFT)?
-A Licensed Marriage and Family Therapist (LMFT) is a mental health professional (sometimes also referred to as a "therapist" or "counselor") trained in both psychotherapy and family systems.
+A Licensed Marriage and Family Therapist (LMFT) is a psychotherapist (sometimes also referred to as a "therapist" or "counselor") trained in both psychotherapy and family systems.
 Marriage and Family Therapists are licensed to diagnose and treat mental and emotional disorders, family and relationship problems, and other health and behavioral problems.
 MFTs treat a wide range of clinical issues.
 (Click here for examples of different presenting problems that MFTs treat.)

-What is the best way to contact Shannon?
+What is the best way to contact Dr. Shannon?
 The BEST way to reach me is through e-mail.
 I am able to check my e-mail multiple times throughout the day and I typically respond in a matter of hours, or within 24 hours at the most.
 I am able to talk on the phone sometimes throughout the day, but because I am usually in a therapy session or other appointment, communicating through e-mail is easiest, and will typically get you a faster response time.
 If you call and leave a message, I will try to return your call within 24 hours.
 Please note, I do not provide treatment over the phone or via e-mail or text....please limit those communication options to scheduling purposes; treatment will be provided during scheduled appointments.

 What are the fees for the different services?
 Fees vary depending on the service you are receiving, as well as depending on if this is our initial appointment or a regular/continuing appointment.
 Click HERE to see the fees for the all the services I offer.